Observe86/collector-service/README.md

 # Collector Service

-Routes telemetry downstream to Kafka
+Routes telemetry downstream to Kafka.

 ## Build and Run